anuragsingh7746/game-theory-assignment/README.md

 ### 6. Test the API Endpoints
 Use Postman or another API testing tool to test the API.
-The available routes are defined in the \`routes/bookingRoutes.js\` file.
+The available routes are defined in the \`routes\` folder.

-### 7. Frontend Application (Optional)
+### 7. Frontend Application - Locally
-If a frontend application is available, make sure it is deployed or running locally.
-The frontend would typically be accessible at \`http://localhost:3000\`.
+The frontend would  be accessible at \`http://localhost:3000\`.

 ## API Endpoints
 Here are some key API endpoints you can use: